Cleveland Comhrá:Celtic HarpistTiffany Schaefer

 No, I played around on the piano since I was five or six, and I also had a guitar that I picked up every now and then.
 The harp’s the one that stuck.

-It’s not uncommon for the harp to be a first instrument.
+It’s not uncommon for the harp to be the first instrument.
 I teach a lot of adult beginners, people who always wanted to learn.
 It’s a very forgiving instrument, you don’t have that awkward phase like you do with a violin, where you sound like a dying cat for a while.

-The harp sounds beautiful from the get go, and you can play simple things and it sounds good.
+The harp sounds beautiful from the get-go, and you can play simple things and it sounds good.
 It’s actually a really good first instrument.

-I teach privately, but also do on-line teaching and workshops, so people all over the world can take lessons.
+I teach privately, but also do online teaching and workshops, so people all over the world can take lessons.
 This is my job, I divide my time between teaching privately, doing workshops.
 I have a subsricption service out where I’ll put out material every month for those that sign up.

 I put out sheet music there, and Zoom workshops.
 People can subscribe month to month and learn the music with me.